Red bean rice: China

 Hóngdòu fàn (红豆饭) is a traditional Chinese dish found in some regions of China.
 It is particularly common in Jiangsu province and eaten during the Winter Clothes Day.
 A legend from the Dafeng area of Yancheng, Jiangsu says that people eat a bowl of glutinous rice mixed with red beans on the Winter Clothes Day in Jiangsu to commemorate a shepherd boy who was slain by a landlord.
 It is said that a long time ago, an adorable shepherd boy was born into a poor family.
 His parents could not support him, so he made a living by shepherding for a landlord.
 One day, his carelessness in tending to the sheep resulted in those sheep falling into a valley and dying.
 After hearing the news, the landlord was extremely angry.
 Consequently, he beat and scolded the shepherd boy.
 The shepherd boy begged for the landlord to stop the relentless beating but he did not.
 When the shepherd boy believed that he would die from the beatings, he fought against the landlord, but the landlord picked up a knife next to him and killed the boy.
 The blood of the shepherd boy stained the glutinous rice on the ground red.
-Coincidentally, that day was the 1st of October.
+Coincidentally, that day was 1 October.

 In 2015, red bean rice was served to Prime Minister of India, Narendra Modi at a state banquet with General Secretary of the Chinese Communist Party, Xi Jinping in Xi'an, Shaanxi province.

 Japan

 Sekihan (赤飯, lit. 'red rice', rice boiled together with red beans) is a Japanese traditional dish.
 It is sticky rice steamed with adzuki beans, which give a reddish color to the rice, hence its name.

 The rice of ancient times of Japan was red.
 Therefore, red rice was used in Shinto divine work.
 Red rice has a strong taste of tannin, and its cultivation has been almost completely abandoned.

 Sekihan is often served on special occasions throughout the year in Japan, for example, birthdays, weddings and some holidays, such as Shichi-Go-San.
 In some places it is customarily made when a young woman reaches menarche, although this is less common now than it was in the past.

-Sekihan is so strongly connected with celebrations that the phrase "Let's have sekihan" has acquired the meaning "Let's celebrate."
+Sekihan is so strongly connected with celebrations that the phrase "Let's have sekihan" has acquired the meaning "Let's celebrate".
 It is believed that sekihan is used for celebrations because of its red color, symbolizing happiness in Japan.

 It is usually eaten immediately after cooking but it may also be eaten at room temperature, as in a celebratory bento (boxed lunch).
 Sekihan is traditionally eaten with gomashio (a mixture of lightly toasted sesame and salt).

 There are also regional varieties of sekihan.
 Some versions call for sugar instead of salt to give a sweet flavor.
-Others use amanattō (sweetened bean confectionery) instead of adzuki.
-Many people also use sasage(ササゲ, black cowpea beans) instead of adzuki bean.
+Others use amanattō (sweetened bean confectionery) or sasage (black cowpea beans) instead of adzuki.